 Dr Matthew Nicholson, LLB (Sheffield, 2003), PgDip ('Bar Vocational Course', Northumbria, 2004), LLM (UCL, 2008), PhD (UCL, 2013), FHEA

 Past experience includes work as a Teaching Fellow (LLB, Public International Law) at UCL (2010-11) and Research Assistant at the LSE (Grantham Research Institute / ESRC Centre for Climate Change Economics and Policy, 2009-10).
 Matthew completed pupillage in London and subsequently worked at the London office of a national law firm (he no longer practices).
-He is a member of the Academic Review Board of the Cambridge International Law Journal (formerly the Cambridge Journal of International and Comparative Law) and an External Examiner at SOAS (University of London).
+He is a member of the Academic Review Board of the Cambridge International Law Journal (formerly the Cambridge Journal of International and Comparative Law) and served as an External Examiner at SOAS (University of London) from 2017 to 2019.

 Matthew's work has been published in specialist and generalist law journals with international reach.
 His 2015 article 'The Political Unconscious of the English Foreign Act of State and Non-Justiciability Doctrine(s)' won the International and Comparative Law Quarterly's 'Young Scholar Prize' (see http://www.biicl.org/newsitem/youngscholar2015 for details).
 He has also published in Law and Critique, the Northern Ireland Legal Quarterly, the German Law Journal, and Law and Literature.
 In January 2018 he gave a Lauterpacht Centre Friday Lecture (Cambridge University - see https://www.law.cam.ac.uk/press/events/2018/01/lcil-friday-lecture-psychoanalyzing-international-law).